DigiNode-Tools/diginode-tools/docs/rpi_setup_step2_get_imager_mac.md

 # DigiNode Setup on a Raspberry Pi - Step-by-Step Instructions

-Note: If you have not already connected your DigiNode SSD to you Mac, go [here](/docs/rpi_setup_step1_connect_ssd.md) to complete STEP 1.
+Note: If you have not already connected the SSD you are using with your Raspbeery Pi to your Mac computer, then go [here](/docs/rpi_setup_step1_connect_ssd.md) to complete STEP 1.

 ## STEP 2 - Download and install the 'Raspberry Pi Imager' software

-'Raspberry Pi Imager' will be used to "burn" the operating system on to the SSD you are going to booting the Rasperry Pi from.
+'Raspberry Pi Imager' will be used to write the operating system on to the SSD you are going to booting the Rasperry Pi from.

 ### Step 2.1 - Download 'Raspberry Pi Imager'